Select Your Location

 7 Ways To Keep Your Skin Hydrated In The Winter (Recommended By Professionals)

 If you think parched, dry skin is part of life through the winter, think again.
-It may not seem like it, however there is a way, many of them, really! ,to give your thirsty body and face some relief.
+It may not seem like it.
+However, there is a way, many of them!
+To give your thirsty body and face some relief.
 Since, as you know, it is brutal out there.

 As temperatures fall throughout the rainy months, the moisture in the air falls, also and this causes dry skin, says Rosemarie Ingleton.
 A New York based dermatologist.

 We spoke to skin professionals to get their best approaches for looking and feeling like winter never happened.
 Here's the way to stay hydrated and soft around all season.